 Steps to list users in MySQL or MariaDB:

-1. Open an interactive mysql client session with an account that can read mysql.user.
+1. Connect to the server with the mysql or mariadb client using an account that can read mysql.user.

 $ mysql --user=root --password